Sami-Vuorela/aatc/EXPERIMENTAL_README.txt

 }

 , because of 1 additional constructor and 1 copy, angelscript might even decide that the constructor needs an allocation, even though the iterator is a value object.
+Ofcourse that doesn't matter much if your containers contain a lot of objects.

+Created using angelscript svn version 2076
+Requires a newer version of angelscript than the "stable" 2.29.2 because its got some bugs.

-Created using angelscript svn version 2076 will merge to master branch when the angelscript version following 2.29.2 is released
+Will merge to master branch and do documentation when the angelscript version following 2.29.2 is released.